keystonejs/keystone/docs/guides/intro-to-graphql.md

 Before you begin writing application code, a great place test queries and mutations is the [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/features/graphql-playground/).
 The default path for Keystone's GraphQl Playground is `http://localhost:3000/admin/graphql`.
 Here you can execute queries and mutations against the Keystone API without writing any JavaScript.

-Once you have determined the correct query or mutation, you can add this to a front-end application.
+Once you have determined the correct query or mutation, you can add this to your application.
 To do this you will need to submit a `POST` request to Keystone's API.
 The default API endpoint is: `http://localhost:3000/admin/api`.

 In our examples we're going to use the browser's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for older browsers you may need to polyfill this or use a library like [axios](https://github.com/axios/axios).